 Many wars can at least partly be attributed to the presence of incomplete information.
-World War I, for example, has been described to have occurred after a series of misunderstandings, miscalculations, and even inattention to details by some leaders at a time that trade and other interdependencies among the future combatants made war unthinkable in the minds of opinionmakers on both sides (see, for example, Joll, 1992, pp.10-41).
+World War I, for example, has been described to have occurred after a series of misunderstandings, miscalculations, and even inattention to details by some leaders at a time that trade and other interdependencies takes place in each period in this context, see Garfinkel and Skaperdas (2000).
+Anbarci et. al. (2002) show how different bargaining solutions can lead to different outcomes.

+among the future combatants made war unthinkable in the minds of opinionmakers on both sides (see, for example, Joll, 1992, pp.10-41).
 If war could occur, then, between the great powers of Europe that had established channels of communication, regular diplomatic exchanges, and norms of conduct that had been evolving for centuries, it would be far easier to take place between loosely organized groups that face a far less predictable environment, possibly without regular channels of communication and without established norms of conduct to guide many of their critical moves.
 Furthermore, as Chwe (2000) has argued attaining common knowledge itself is non-trivial, and again the anarchic environments in which civil wars emerge are not as conducive to the attainment of that condition.